Yelena Isinbayeva: Break and return

 She missed the opportunity to defend her title at the 2010 European Championships and she was succeeded by her compatriot Svetlana Feofanova, while Fabiana Murer went on to claim the inaugural Diamond League pole vault series.
-Isinbayeva continued to train with Vitaliy Petrov during her time out, however, although did not appear in competition until the start of the 2011 indoor season.
+Isinbayeva continued to train with Vitaliy Petrov in Monaco during her time out, however, although did not appear in competition until the start of the 2011 indoor season.
 The Russian Winter Meeting in February 2011 was the venue for her comeback and she demonstrated her resurgence of form with a first time clearance of 4.81 m, comfortably defeating Feofanava.

-In March 2011, Isinbayeva left her coach Vitaly Petrov and returned to her former mentor Yevgeny Trofimov, who had coached her since the age of 15 and until 2005.
+In March 2011, Isinbayeva left her coach Vitaly Petrov and returned to Volgograd to her former mentor Yevgeny Trofimov, who had coached her since the age of 15 and until 2005.
 During the 2011 summer season she participated in only a few competitions and on 29 July she won the 2011 Diamond League meeting in Stockholm with a season best of 4.76 m.
 However, in the World Championships in Daegu she ended up again outside of the medals, taking the sixth place with 4.65 m.

 She began 2012 with a clearance of 4.70 m at the Governor's Cup in Volgograd.
 At the 2012 Olympic Games, she easily qualified for the finals, where she came third with 4.70 m.
 She considered the bronze medal a success but mentioned that she would like to retire as acting Olympic champion.
 During the London Games she caused surprise and amusement in Britain when she was reported to have told Russian TV that the people of the UK were not interested in the Olympic Games and many Londoners were not even aware they were happening in their city.

 In 2016, during the Russian nationals, she posted the world leading jump of 4.90 m following a ban of Russian track and field from the Olympics.
 The ban prevented her from taking part in the Rio Olympics, but she was elected to serve an 8-year term on the IOC's Athletes' Commission, after which she announced her retirement from athletics.